Impurity screening by defects in (1+1)$d$ quantum critical systems: Appendix A: Brief review of topological defect lines

-For a given (1+1)$d$ CFT, its TDLs are line operators that commute with the stress tensor $T(z)$ on the spacetime worldsheet.
+For a given (1+1)$d$ CFT, its topological defect lines (TDLs) are line operators that commute with the stress tensor $T(z)$ on the spacetime worldsheet.
 In other words, such lines can be freely deformed.
 In the Hamiltonian formalism, a TDL corresponds to a generalized symmetry operator acting on the CFT Hilbert space.
 The ordinary global symmetry transformations represented by unitary operators are examples of invertible TDLs.
 Two TDLs $\cal{D}$ and $\cal{D}'$ can be fused to generate another TDL $\cal{D}\times\cal{D}'$.
 In the operator language, fusion simply means the multiplication of two operators.
 Another useful operation is the direct sums of TDLs.
 These two operations make the TDLs into a fusion ring that generalizes the group structure of ordinary symmetry.
-In particular, there is a set of {\em simple} TDLs whose members cannot be further decomposed into TDLs.
+In particular, there is a set of {\em simple} TDLs whose members cannot be further decomposed into other TDLs.
 We denote these simple TDLs as $\cal{D}_{a},\cal{D}_{b},\cdots$.
 The fusion ring structure is dictated by the fusion rules

 with integer coefficients $N^{c}_{ab} \geq 0$.
 More details about the algebraic structure of TDLs can be found in Refs.~\cite{Chang:2018iay,Bhardwaj:2017xup}.
 A TDL can terminate at a defect operator.
 All defect operators for a given TDL $\cal{D}$ form a Hilbert space $\cal{H}_{\cal{D}}$.
-In view of the state-operator correspondence, $\cal{H}_{\cal{D}}$ is also the CFT Hilbert space on a circle which has the $\cal{D}$ inserted along the time direction.
-While TDLs are usually discussed in the continuum theory, they can also be studied directly in lattice models.
+In view of the state-operator correspondence, $\cal{H}_{\cal{D}}$ is also the CFT Hilbert space on a circle which has $\cal{D}$ inserted along the time direction.
+While TDLs are usually discussed in the continuum, they can also be studied directly in lattice models.
 A large class of TDLs have been constructed in the ``anyon chain" models.

-Let us illustrate the general theory using an example.
-It is well-known that the Ising CFT has a self-duality symmetry that maps the order parameter $\sigma$ to the disorder parameter $\mu$.
+The general theory can be illustrated using the Ising CFT.
+It is well-known that this CFT has a self-duality symmetry that maps the order parameter $\sigma$ to the disorder parameter $\mu$.
 For a lattice realization (e.g. the transverse-field Ising model), this is implemented by the Kramers-Wannier duality transformation.
 We denote the TDL that corresponds to this self-duality as $\cal{N}$.
-The ordinary $\Z_{2}$ symmetry of Ising CFT generates an invertible TDL called $\eta$.
+The ordinary $\Z_{2}$ symmetry of the Ising CFT generates an invertible TDL called $\eta$.
 One can show that the fusion rules are